flaviut/nim-by-example/content/content/oop_macro.md

   # expected name of constructor
   let ctorName = newIdentNode("new" & $typeName)

-  # Iterate over the statements, adding `this: T`
+  # Iterate over the statements, adding `self: T`
   # to the parameters of functions, unless the
   # function is a constructor
   for node in body.children:
     case node.kind:

     of nnkMethodDef, nnkProcDef:
       # check if it is the ctor proc
       if node.name.kind != nnkAccQuoted and node.name.basename == ctorName:
         # specify the return type of the ctor proc
         node.params[0] = typeName
       else:
         # inject `self: T` into the arguments
         node.params.insert(1, newIdentDefs(ident("self"), typeName))
       result.add(node)

     of nnkVarSection:
       # variables get turned into fields of the type.
       for n in node.children:
         recList.add(n)

     else:
       result.add(node)

   # Inspect the tree structure:
   #